apple/axlearn/docs/ml_api_style.md

 “num_input_nodes”---pick one consistently across modules.
 Also pay attention to details such as singular vs. plural, e.g., “padding” vs. “paddings”.

-Prefer generic names over implementation specific ones, e.g., “normalization_layer” instead of “layer_norm” since in the future we may want to use a normalization layer other than LayerNorm.
+Prefer generic names over implementation specific ones, e.g., “norm" instead of “layer_norm” since in the future we may want to use a normalization layer other than LayerNorm.

 ## Keep Default Values Simple